MALAWI MULTI-HAZARD

 Background

-Malawi is a country strongly affected by the impact of extreme events, exacerbated by rapid population growth and urbanization.
+Malawi is a country strongly affected by the impact of extreme events, exacerbated by rapid population growth and urbanisation.
 A multi-risk assessment is currently lacking at the national level, while it is available only at the local level in some districts.
 Therefore, the project consortium intends to produce, for the first time, hazard and risk maps on a national level with a level of detail useful also at provincial level, using a probabilistic risk assessment approach, both for single hazards and for multi-hazard conditions (i.e. extreme winds and precipitation, earthquakes, landslides, river floods).
 The GEM Risk Team is reponsible for the seismic risk assessment, comprising the modelling of the hazard, exposure and vulnerability components and the calculations of seismic risk in the OpenQuake engine.

 Duration: 2023-2024